groundy

 DeepSeek isn't China's only frontier AI.
 Compare DeepSeek, Qwen, Kimi, Doubao, and Ernie on benchmarks, licensing, API access, and use-case fit.

 China’s AI model ecosystem is diverse and rapidly evolving.
 DeepSeek dominates Western headlines, but Qwen, Kimi, Doubao, and Ernie each occupy distinct positions (see also Qwen’s dense model architecture), with different licensing models, API accessibility, and technical strengths.
-Here’s a structured comparison of all five to help practitioners choose the right model for their stack, refreshed for Q2 2026 with the DeepSeek V4, Qwen 3.6, and Kimi K2.6 releases.
+This structured comparison covers all five — plus Zhipu’s GLM-5.2, an increasingly relevant sixth entry — refreshed for mid-2026 with the DeepSeek V4, Qwen3.7-Max, Kimi K2.7 Code, and GLM-5.2 releases.

 Why the Chinese AI Ecosystem Deserves a Map